Mass–energy equivalence

-The formula defines the energy (E) of a particle in its rest frame as the product of mass (m) with the speed of light squared (c^{2}).
-Because the speed of light is a large number in everyday units (approximately 300000 km/s), the formula implies that a small amount of mass corresponds to an enormous amount of energy.
+The formula defines the energy, $E,$ of a particle in its rest frame as the product of mass, $m,$ with the speed of light, $c,$ squared.
+Because the speed of light is a large number and it is squared, the formula implies that a small amount of mass corresponds to an enormous amount of energy.
+In a reference frame where the system is moving, its relativistic energy and relativistic mass (instead of rest mass) obey the same formula.

 Rest mass, also called invariant mass, is a fundamental physical property of matter, independent of velocity.
 Massless particles such as photons have zero invariant mass, but massless free particles have both momentum and energy.

 The equivalence principle implies that when mass is lost in chemical reactions or nuclear reactions, a corresponding amount of energy will be released.
 The energy can be released to the environment (outside of the system being considered) as radiant energy, such as light, or as thermal energy.
 The principle is fundamental to many fields of physics, including nuclear and particle physics.

+Some relation between mass and energy was explored in the late 1800s under the term electromagnetic mass.
 Mass–energy equivalence arose from special relativity as a paradox described by the French polymath Henri Poincaré (1854–1912).
 Einstein was the first to propose the equivalence of mass and energy as a general principle and a consequence of the symmetries of space and time.
 The principle first appeared in "Does the inertia of a body depend upon its energy-content?", one of his annus mirabilis papers, published on 21 November 1905.
 The formula and its relationship to momentum, as described by the energy–momentum relation, were later developed by other physicists.